m91michel/knowledge/not-sorted.md

 - [Erzähle deine Geschichte mit Illustrationen](https://blush.design/de) - Mit Blush kannst du deinen Designs ganz einfach kostenlose Illustrationen hinzufügen.
 Spiele mit vollständig anpassbaren Grafiken, die von Künstlern auf der ganzen Welt erstellt wurden.
 - [Colors and fonds](https://www.colorsandfonts.com/) - Colors & Fonts is a curated library of colors and fonts for digital designers and web developers.
 - [Grow  your online business.](https://growthhacklist.com/) - When you need a database with the best growth and marketing ideas, quick ways to increase your conversion rate, tipps to improve SEO rankings, social media marketing strategies, and more, Growthhacklist got you covered.

-- [
-              These free tools for developers are 🔥🔥🔥

-  Hosts, Servers for deoplying you frontend/backend

-  Automation Tools

-  Nocode Tools

-  SEO/Digital Maeketing/Promotion/Legal Tools

-            Log in to continue
-          ](https://dev.to/fayaz/this-free-tools-for-developers-are-45p3) - This is a very opinionated list of tools and apps that will help you up your game as a developer.
+- [These free tools for developers are 🔥🔥🔥](https://dev.to/fayaz/this-free-tools-for-developers-are-45p3) - This is a very opinionated list of tools and apps that will help you up your game as a developer.
 Tagged with webdev, javascript, beginners, productivity.

-- [](https://rankgen.com/) - Get an SEO score for your website and view suggestions on how to improve your on-page SEO.
+- [rankgen.com](https://rankgen.com/) - Get an SEO score for your website and view suggestions on how to improve your on-page SEO.
 Analyze HTML, files, social, speed, usability, security and more.

-- [When will you be worth $1 million?](https://usefirst.me/) - Get on the path to wealth - a free and secure app helping you achieve your financial goals, cancel subscriptions, manage and save money.
+- [usefirst.me](https://usefirst.me/) - When will you be worth $1 million? - a free and secure app helping you achieve your financial goals, cancel subscriptions, manage and save money.

-- [   Your Place to Connect With Startup Founders  Join FoundersList to:CofoundersGroupsDeals](https://founderslist.com/) - Find your next startup or business Cofounder.
-Find startup and founder Events.
-Network and connect with Founders and Experts.
-Find recommended Services and Professionals.

-- [](https://iworkedon.com/) - I worked on ...
+- [iworkedon.com](https://iworkedon.com/) - I worked on ...
 Easily build a portfolio of the products you've built to share with the world.

-- [LATKA: Top SaaS Companies](https://getlatka.com/) - The Top B2B SaaS Companies.
-CEO's share revenue, customer count, growth rates, churn, arpu, cac, ltv, and more!

-- [#MakeChangeI want to add my voice to the growing wave of creatives, professionals, and businesses making their opposition to racism known.We're building a directory of Makers who want to help build products and services designed to address racial discrimination.
-This directory will be shared online, and we will use it to connect Makers to organizations looking to build solutions.
-Complete this form to be added to the list, and we will reach out to you as opportunities arise.Thank you for standing with us!
-You're using your skills and abilities to help bring change to this world!
-We'll be in touch as soon as we have a need.
-In the meantime, please help spread the word, and browse some of our additional resources.Thank you for standing with us!
-You're using your platform and resources to help bring change to this world!
-We'll be in touch soon.
-In the meantime, please help spread the word, and browse some of our additional resources.](https://makechange.solutions/#give) - You can help fight racial discrimination by using your abilities, resources, and platform to help bring awareness and enable real solutions for lasting change.
+- [#MakeChange](https://makechange.solutions/#give) - You can help fight racial discrimination by using your abilities, resources, and platform to help bring awareness and enable real solutions for lasting change.
 You're a Maker... make change.

-- [Startup Berlin Chat Group](https://startupberlin.co/) - Talk to the 4000+ startup people from the Berlin startup scene.
-Join conversations on #tech, #blockchain and #musictech.
-Find and post startup jobs.

-- [DevSwagContainer SolutionsCommerceJSMeedanCircleCISpecFlowSwitchbladeHasuraIHPAquaSecDatenanfragen.de e.
-V.DEV PodcastEarthlyDevfolioOperation CodeVonageOpenEBSAppsmithCamundaWebinyIndeedMayaDataMattermostInfraCloudLoginRadiusAppwriteJetbrainsHacktoberfest 2020RedwoodJSBlockstackerxesDequeRedis CloudBlockstackImgBotDocusaurusLes tilleulsFlutterwaveQMKParity TechnologiesStrawberryGloboPagerdutyCodingBlocksLadyBugXamarinAquaJabRefSense/NetLBRYValor SoftwareTwilioAccord ProjectUmbracoMagento + AdobeUnoIPFSNativeScriptopsdroidAlligator.ioSimbaChainContentfulJS Bin7PHPArasGatsbyKongSalesAgilitySaleorOpenBazaarsource{d}PassengerNexmoSendGridWhatIsMyBrowserTwilioAuth0MicrosoftNetlifydevRantGoogle AssistantCodeshipnpmAlexa](https://devswag.io/) - swag opportunities for developers
+- [DevSwag.io](https://devswag.io/) - swag opportunities for developers